mauricionobrega/platform-scaffold/README.md

 ## Automated end-to-end tests

-To verify that changes do not break the checkout flow:
+To verify that changes do not break the End to End checkout workflow:

 ```
 npm run smoke-test